 The Bachelor of Computing Science (BCS) OL degree consists of general and concentrated computing coursework.
 It is designed for those wishing to enter the field of computing science or to pursue graduate studies.
-The program concentrates on small to medium business environments.
+The program concentrates on small- to medium-sized business environments.

-The BCS degree is designed for a wide range of candidates including:
+The BCS degree is designed for a wide range of candidates including (but not limited to):

 - Graduates of any (non-computing) undergraduate program in arts, business, education, engineering or science wishing to obtain a second degree in computing science